What Is Resilience?

 The first way to avoid the challenge of adversity is to keep a healthy lifestyle, eat well, and exercise regularly.

-I enjoy it when I get asked about physical resilience.
+I enjoy it when I get asked about physical resilience and employee wellness.
 Mainly, as it is one of the most accessible, with a degree of commitment, of all the types of resilience.

 Physical resilience also plays a major role in your health.
 And helps you recover and respond to stress and injury in your life.